-- Equity finance, subject to a cap of $50m per investment and a minimum investment size of $5m NAIF can invest in non-controlling equity stakes (NAIF’s total equity commitments is capped at $500m out of the $5 Billion allocation).
+- Equity finance, subject to a cap of $50m per investment and a minimum investment size of $5m; NAIF can invest in non-controlling equity stakes.

 - Financing directly to proponents rather than via the States or Territory under certain circumstances.

-Operating in northern Australia, we take into account the unique circumstances of the region.
-Our commercially focused investment teams work closely with proponents to structure loan deals in the most appropriate way.
+With NAIF’s focus on northern Australia, we consider the unique circumstances of the region; climate, distance from major markets and sparse populations being common themes.
+Our commercially focused investment team works closely with proponents to structure loan deals in the most appropriate way.

-Being a Government agency, we also ensure careful stewardship of public funds.
+As a Government entity, NAIF ensures the careful stewardship of public funds.
 Central to this is ensuring that proponents demonstrate an ability to repay loans or provide a return on equity investments.

-Please note that NAIF cannot provide grants or funding for feasibility studies.
+Please note that NAIF cannot provide funding for feasibility studies.

 NAIF does not provide grants or fund business cases.
 NAIF’s financing is in the form of commercial loans or equity.

 Under the 2021 reforms to NAIF, we are now able to contribute equity finance to projects.
 This is subject to a cap of $50m per investment and being non-controlling stakes.
-NAIF’s total equity commitments are capped at $500m out of the $5 Billion allocation.
+NAIF’s total equity commitments are capped at $500m.

 NAIF will primarily focus on the provision of gap equity to assist projects with fundraising in progression.
 NAIF will not provide development or early-stage equity.